 Yanbang Wang

-I am a rising third-year Ph.D. student in Computer Science at Cornell University, extremely fortunate to be advised by Prof. Jon Kleinberg.
+I am a fourth-year Ph.D. candidate in Computer Science at Cornell University, extremely fortunate to be advised by Prof. Jon Kleinberg.

-Prior to Cornell, I earned my M.S. in Computer Science from Stanford University.
-I was a member of the Stanford Social Network Analysis Group (SNAP), working with Prof. Jure Leskovec and Prof. Pan Li.
-I received my B.S. in Computer Science, Summa Cum Laude (top 1%), from the Hong Kong University of Science and Technology, with an additional major in Mathematics.
+Prior to Cornell, I obtained my M.S. in Computer Science from Stanford University, where I worked with Prof. Jure Leskovec.
+I received my B.S. in Computer Science and Mathematics, graduating Summa Cum Laude (top 1%), from Hong Kong University of Science and Technology.

-I visited the ALFA Group at MIT CSAIL in summer 2018, and interned at Microsoft Research, Redmond in summer 2023.
+I visited the ALFA Group at MIT CSAIL in 2018, and interned at Meta AI in 2023 and at Microsoft Research in 2022.
+I am serving as an organizer for the Learning on Graphs (LoG) Conference.

 profile photo